Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 13. Save the Form and open it in a normal view.

-Type PaperAndOrient "MyReport" in Debug Window (Ctrl+G) and press Enter to run the Program directly without the Form and Command Button.
+Type PaperAndOrient "MyReport" in the Debug Window (Ctrl+G) and press Enter to run the Program directly without the Form and Command Button.

 Next, we will see how to change the values on the Margins tab of the Page Setup Dialog Box through the Program.